micropython/micropython/docs/rp2/quickref.rst

 .. note::

-	REPL over UART is disabled by default.You can see the :ref:`rp2_intro` for details on how to 		enable REPL ober UART.
+	REPL over UART is disabled by default.
+You can see the :ref:`rp2_intro` for details on how to enable REPL over UART.

 PWM (pulse width modulation)
 ----------------------------

-It has 8 almost independent channels – because they share the same 125MHz input clock (but have independent dividers) and can be started synchronously to run in lock-step for power control.

-Each channel has two outputs – so 16 PWM channels over all – that can be used to drive any of the 30 i-o pins.

-The channel clock dividers allows the 16bit PWMs to be clocked anywhere from 125MHz to 7Hz with 8-integer 4-fractional divide.

-Also included in the dividers is phase advance and retard.

-In some circumstances the outputs can be controlled from 0% to 100% modulation.

-The channels also share a feature of general purpose timers on other MCUs – they can also be clocked by external sources, with an edge-sensitive input mode for frequency measurement, and a level-sensitive input mode for duty cycle measurement.
+There are 8 independent channels each of which have two outputs making it 16 PWM channels in total which can be clocked from 7Hz to 125Mhz.
+The duty cycle range is from 0-65535.

-For more information on this topic you can see the PWM module in the rp2040 datasheet.
+For more information on this topic you can see the PWM module in the rp2040 datasheet <https://datasheets.raspberrypi.org/rp2040/rp2040-datasheet.pdf>

 Use the ``machine.PWM`` class::